TheFes/cheapest-energy-hours/README.md

 This macro comes to the rescue!

 ## How to install
-Install it in HACS, or copy the contents of `easy-energy-prices.jinja` to a jinja file in your `custom_templates` folder.
+Install it in HACS, or copy the contents of `cheapest_energy_hours.jinja` to a jinja file in your `custom_templates` folder.
 Run the `homeassistant.reload_custom_templates` service call to load the file.

 ## How to use